 My fondness for good coffee, and the lengths to which I’m willing to go to indulge it, are well known.
 As someone who loves coffee and craves interesting things, it is only natural that I should be intrigued by stories of a rare, exotic, and obscenely expensive type of coffee bean.
-Several years ago, I was fortunate enough to sample this coffee, but most of the people I’ve told about the experience—even confirmed coffee snobs—grimace, then raise their eyebrows in that “you’ve got to be kidding me” look.
+I was once fortunate enough to sample this coffee, but most of the people I’ve told about the experience—even confirmed coffee snobs—grimace, then raise their eyebrows in that “you’ve got to be kidding me” look.
 The story you’re about to read is, I assure you, true, though I myself became convinced only after extensive research and personal experience.

 The Fruits of Labor